-Sony's previous efforts at making a smart watch haven't exactly been huge successes.
+Sony's previous efforts at making a smartwatch haven't exactly been successes.
 In fact, the SmartWatch 2 was pretty awful.
-Seemingly keen to learn from its mistakes, however, Sony is back with the third generation of its smart watch, unsurprisingly named the SmartWatch 3.
+Seemingly keen to learn from its mistakes, however, Sony is back with a third generation of its computerised wristwear, unsurprisingly named the SmartWatch 3.

-A neat trick, however, is the ability to remove the actual watch unit from the strap.
-You're able to pop the screen out from its rubber surround, allowing you to change the colour and style of the strap.
-Although I only saw a couple of different colours, I'm sure Sony will have a variety of different strap styles available to buy, which should help make it a little more uniquely yours than the bog-standard black version looks.
+A neat trick the SmartWatch 3 has up its sleeve is the ability to remove the actual watch unit from the strap.
+The screen pops out from its rubber surround, allowing you to change the colour and style of the strap.
+Although only black and bright lime-green straps are available right now, Sony tells me that different colours will become available, which should help make it look a little more uniquely yours than this bog-standard black version.

 The SmartWatch 3 is totally waterproof, not just water-resistant, meaning you don't need to worry about ruining your expensive new toy when you're washing the dishes.
-It also means you don't have to take it off in the shower, although be aware that the falling water droplets will activate the touchscreen and, in my experience with the LG G Watch, will accidentally pause whatever you're listening to.
-(Listening to podcasts in the gym shower while your phone sits in a locker may be a fairly niche issue that I and only a few others will ever suffer from.)
+It also means you don't have to take it off in the shower -- handy when you're cleaning off after a good workout in the gym -- although be aware that the falling water droplets will activate the touchscreen, which will accidentally pause whatever you're listening to.
+(Listening to podcasts in the gym shower while your phone sits in a locker may admittedly be a fairly niche use that only I will ever worry about.)

 The watch face itself has a 1.6-inch square display with a 320x320-pixel resolution.
 That's basically the same as other watches we've seen, so it's no surprise that the screen looks about as sharp as its competitors.
 It's fairly bright -- although under very bright lights it can be difficult to read -- but its colours are quite weak, particularly when compared to the more vibrant LG G Watch R. Viewing angles aren't great either, meaning you have to angle it in just the right way to get an optimal view.